patarleth/langchain-chat-demo/README.md

 https://github.com/microsoft/vscode-dev-containers

-The Dockerfile uses pip to install various langchain and langgraph reqs, with an environment variable that points to OLLAMA running on the host.
+Dockerfile RUNs pip and installs the various langchain and langgraph reqs along with environment variables that points to OLLAMA running on the host.

 ## how to instal if new to dev containers in VSCode -